bsdpot/pot-book/docs/Installation.md

 ```console
 # pkg install -y pot
 ```
-All dependencies will be automatically installed (if not yet present)
+All dependencies will be automatically installed, if not already installed.

 If you want to install it using ports, you can
 ```console